 Upper Valley Flying Club is a 50+/- member Federally-recognized 501(c)7 non-profit flying club that operates year-round at the Lebanon, New Hampshire Municipal Airport (KLEB), a Class D towered airport with two 5000+ foot runways.

-The club maintains two aircraft, a 2000 Cessna 172 Skyhawk and a 1978 Cessna 182RG Skylane (high performance, retractable gear).
-The 172 is our “local” plane, great for VFR and IFR training and can be taken for short cross country flights.
-It stays close to home.
-The 182 is robust IFR travel plane capable of carrying 1300 pounds at 150 knots and is allowed on multi-day trips.
+The club maintains three aircraft, a 2000 Cessna 172R Skyhawk, a 2002 Cessna 172S Skyhawk and a 1978 Cessna 182RG Skylane (high performance, retractable gear).
+The 172s are our “local” planes, great for VFR and IFR training and can be taken for short cross country flights.
+They stay close to home.
+The 182 is robust IFR travel plane capable of carrying four adults with luggage at 150 knots and is allowed on multi-day trips.
 It has an Aspen glass primary flight display with AOA and synthetic vision, ADSB in and out with Bluetooth, a new touch-screen GTN 650 WAAS navigator, and basic autopilot.
 All members share the same benefits and voting rights.
 However, access to the aircraft depends on flying experience.

 If you’d like to receive information about our events let us know and we’ll add you to our email list.